Breast Reconstruction Surgery

 Your consultation is an essential part of your breast reconstruction process, and the success of your surgery relies on your openness and truthfulness during this discussion.

-Our doctors will evaluate your medical history, discuss your interest in breast reconstruction, explain how the different techniques work, and suggest an appropriate plan for you.
+Dr. Cohn will evaluate your medical history, discuss your interest in breast reconstruction, explain how the different techniques work, and suggest an appropriate plan for you.

 You will be given detailed instructions regarding how to prepare before the surgery and how to take care of yourself after the surgery.

-Our doctors will see you on the day of your surgery to mark the surgery areas and review any last-minute details with you.
+Dr. Cohn will see you on the day of your surgery to mark the surgery areas and review any last-minute details with you.
 You will have an opportunity to ask him any remaining questions you have at this time.

 After you are released from the hospital, you will be required to have a responsible adult stay with you for up to a week to help with all necessary activities (changing, cooking, cleaning, driving).